min2ha/ukwa-site/content/target/17467/index.en.md

   "subject": "UK General Election 2015"
 }

-# Church of England: House of Bishops' Pastoral letter on the 2015 General Election

 The Church of England is the established Christian church[2][3][4] in England and the mother church of the worldwide Anglican Communion.